hollance/TheKissOfShame/README.md

 Some of the code in this repo (`Granulate` and `Noise`) was taken from [The Synthesis ToolKit in C++ (STK)](https://github.com/thestk/stk) by Perry R. Cook and Gary P. Scavone.

 JUCE is copyright © Raw Material Software.

+VST® is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.